chathub-dev/bing-chat-sidebar-for-chrome/README.md

 [Demo video](https://youtu.be/dIZoB1gUbxE)

+## How it works

+You can learn how I reverse engineered the Edge sidebar in this [Twitter thread](https://threadreaderapp.com/thread/1676175646970740736.html)

 ## Supported browsers

 This extension uses the [chrome.sidePanel](https://developer.chrome.com/docs/extensions/reference/sidePanel/) API, which is only available since Chrome 114.
 Therefore it only works with Google Chrome, version 114 or higher, and may not be compatible with other Chromium-based browsers, such as Brave, Arc, Opera, etc.